Colby offers a wide variety of benefits to eligible employees, including medical, vision, flexible spending, retirement, and paid time off.

 Family Status Changes

-If you experience a qualifying family status change during the calendar year, you may be able to make a benefit change that corresponds with the status change.
+If you experience a qualifying family status change during the calendar year, you may be able to make a corresponding benefit change.
 To change your coverage when a qualified family status change occurs, you must act within 30 days of the qualifying event for the expected change to be accepted by the College.
 Otherwise, the IRS requires you to wait for the next open enrollment period.

 - View a list of qualifying family status changes and what documentation is required in order to make changes to your benefits